newandyc/newandyc.github.io/_pages/about.md

 # 📖 Educations

 - 2012.3.1 - 2015.6.30, Ph.D. in Systems & Control, University of Groningen, the Netherlands
+                        - suprived by Harry L. Trentelman and Jacquelien A.M.
+Scherpen
 - 2010.9.1 - 2016.6.5, Ph.D. in Control Theory & Control Engineering, Harbin Institute of Technology, China
 - 2008.9.1 - 2010.7.8, M.E. in Flight Vehicle Design, HIT, China
 - 2004.9.1 - 2008.7.7, B.E. in Automation, HIT, China